Power rating: Average vs. maximum

 For AC-operated devices (e.g. coaxial cable, loudspeakers), there may even be two power ratings, a maximum (peak) power rating and an average power rating.
 For such devices, the peak power rating usually specifies the low frequency or pulse energy, while the average power rating limits high-frequency operation.
-Average power calculation rating depends on some assumptions how the device is going to be used.
+Average power calculation rating depends on some assumptions about how the device is going to be used.
 For example, the EIA rating method for loudspeakers uses a shaped noise signal that simulates music and allows peak excursion of 6 dB, so an EIA rating of 50 Watts corresponds to 200 Watts peak rating.

 Maximum continuous rating

 Maximum continuous rating (MCR) is defined as the maximum output (MW) that an electric power generating station is capable of producing continuously under normal conditions over a year.
 Under ideal conditions, the actual output could be higher than the MCR.

-Within shipping, ships usually operates at the nominal continuous rating (NCR) which is 85% of the 90% of MCR.
+Within shipping, ships usually operate at the nominal continuous rating (NCR) which is 85% of the 90% of MCR.
 The 90% MCR is usually the contractual output for which the propeller is designed.
 Thus, the usual output at which ships are operated is around 75% to 77% of MCR.